astronomer/docs/learn/airflow-setup-teardown.md

 ### Parallel setup/teardown groupings

-You can have several independent sets of setup and teardown tasks in the same DAG which can be connected using any of the relationship management methods described previously.
-For example you might have a pair of tasks that sets up and tears down a cluster and another pair that sets up and tears down a temporary database.
+You can have several independent sets of setup and teardown tasks in the same DAG.
+For example, you might have a pair of tasks that sets up and tears down a cluster and another pair that sets up and tears down a temporary database.

 <Tabs
     defaultValue="decorators"